A Universal Circuit Set Using the $S_3$ Quantum Double: Implementing basic gadgets for universal computation with D(S3)

-In the quantum double model, excitations created by the ribbon operators are characterized by local degrees of freedom that are susceptible to local noise and anyon types that are more robust~\cite{Bombin2008PRB_NonAbelian}.
+In the quantum double model, excitations created by the ribbon operators are characterized by local degrees of freedom and anyon types.
+While the former are susceptible to local noise, the latter are more robust~\cite{Bombin2008PRB_NonAbelian}.
 Cui et al. proposed a so-called $U$-model that employs the logical encoding based on the anyon types and enables a universal gate set~\cite{Cui2015QIP_UQC_Weakly}.
 In this section, we review the basic gadgets of the $U$-model and discuss how to implement them in a potentially fault-tolerant manner.